CodeSpaceHQ/MENGEL/.github/ISSUE_TEMPLATE.md

 - [ ] I comply with the [Prerequisities](https://github.com/CodeSpaceHQ/MENGEL#prerequisities) and
 everything is up to date.
 - [ ] I have correctly followed all usage documentation.
+- [ ] All code snippets and error messages are formatted in appropriate code blocks as described [here](https://help.github.com/articles/creating-and-highlighting-code-blocks/).

 ## Current Behavior